caraerskine/cocktail_app_project/README.md

 My event listeners are:
 -DOMContentLoaded
 -random drink generator button
-  -when a user clicks, surprise me, a random drink card should display (flip to read recipe *extra).
+  -when a user clicks, surprise me, a random drink card should display (click or mouseover to read recipe *extra).
--display all drinks button
-  -when a user clicks "gimme all the drinks" button, all the drinks cards should be displayed (flip to read recipe *extra).
--light/dark toggle mode button
+-user add new drink field
+  -a user can type in a drink, and populate the fields, and a new card will show up with their added drink -light/dark toggle mode button
   -when a user clicks "toggle dark mode" button, the background of the page should become dark